jecksolovyev/io.centredo.docs/docs/source/pages/digitalSignature/template/digitalSignatureOnTemplate.rst

 ---------

 Digital signature it's a field with specific role relation which can be added to the document.
-You may add personal and company signature to the one document for one signer role.
-Also, you can optionaly add stamp to the company signature or set only stamp without company signature.
+You may add one digital signature field to the one document for one signer role.

 How to add signer role
 ======================

 To add signature role to the template follow the instructions:

 1. Press button "Add signer" and new section with "Signers" appeares;
 2. Fill the required field "Role" with role details (f.e.: name of the role);
 3. Confirm addition.

-As soon as you did the steps above you can add document and add the field "Signature to the document"
+As soon as you did the steps above you can add document and add the field "EDS to the document"

 Which actions we can do with signature roles?
 ============================================